ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 #### Mapping element (icon):

-The icon mapping element will support displaying an icon, icon + text, or only text in a cell.
+The icon mapping element will support displaying an icon, icon with text, or only text in a cell.
 If only text is displayed in a cell, space will be reserved for an icon so that the text associated with all icon mapping elements is aligned.
 A group row associated with an icon mapping element will always display the icon, if specified, and text.

 _Component Name_